mangadoot/anime-planet-notes/README.md

 ## Installation

-A userscript manager (e.g. Greasemonkey, Tampermonkey, Violentmonkey, ...) is required to run this script.
+To run this script an userscript manager is required.
+E.g. Greasemonkey, Tampermonkey, Violentmonkey.

-Install by downloading the [latest release](https://github.com/mangadoot/anime-planet-notes/releases/download/latests/anime-planet-notes.user.js) userscript.
+Install the userscript by downloading the latest release: [anime-planet-notes.user.js](https://github.com/mangadoot/anime-planet-notes/releases/latest/download/anime-planet-notes.user.js).

-The userscript manager should install it automatically.
-If not, check it's respective docs.
+The userscript manager should install it automatically when the download is triggered.
+If not, check its respective docs.